tetratelabs/istio-0to60/docs/traffic-shifting.md

 After you apply the above yaml, go to your browser and make sure all requests land on v2 (2-column output).
 Within a minute or so, the Kiali dashboard should also reflect the fact that all traffic is going to the customers v2 service.

-Though it no longers receives any traffic, we decide to leave v1 running a while longer before retiring it.
+Though it no longer receives any traffic, we decide to leave v1 running a while longer before retiring it.